krakjoe/mimus/README.md

 		/*
 		* Shall create a new Rule for method in this builder
 		* @param string the name of the method
-		*/
-		public function rule(string $method) : Rule;
+		* @throws LogicException if the method does not exist */ public function rule(string $method) : Rule;

 		/*
 		* Shall return an object of the mocked type
-		* @param bool controls registration of the class
 		*/
 		public function getMock() : object;

 		/*
 		* Shall return an object of the mocked type, having invoked it's constructor
-		* @param bool controls registration of the class
+		* @param args to pass to constructor
 		*/
-		public function getMockConstructed() : object;
+		public function getMockConstructed(...$args) : object;

 		/*
 		* Shall clear all the rules for the given method